agperson/zabbix-usergroup-ldap-sync/README.md

 zabbix-usergroup-ldap-sync
 ==========================

-**Warning:** This script relies on a change to Ruby ZabbixApi that was accepted into master but as of 5/6/14 is not yet released in the Gem.

 Synchronize Zabbix group membership with LDAP group membership.
 A list of LDAP groups is specified in the script along with connection details to both Zabbix and your LDAP directory.
 The list of users is fetched from LDAP and compared to